These Muscle Cars Shouldn't Look in the Mirror

 1975 Mercury Cougar XR-7

 By ’75, the Cougar had traded in its wild cat roots for shag carpeting and chrome overload.
-It was long, boxy, and draped in questionable s 1972.
+It was long, boxy, and draped in questionable ’70s style.
 The XR-7 badge was fancy; too bad the car wasn’t.
+What was once a sleek and spirited muscle car had morphed into a bloated personal luxury cruiser.
+Enthusiasts lamented the loss of performance and attitude.

 1972 AMC Javelin AMX

-The Javelin AMX had curves in all the wrong places and a stance that said, “I’m trying too hard”.
+The Javelin AMX had curves in all the wrong places and a stance that said, “I’m trying too hard.”
 With bulging fenders, a stretched-out body, and a nose that looked perpetually perplexed, it was more abstract art than muscle car.
+While it offered respectable performance under the hood, its oddball styling left many enthusiasts scratching their heads.

 1978 Dodge Magnum XE